 Pleasure.
 Possessions.
 Power.
 We need to explain to our children that when we act on selfish desires, we do not live God's vision for us.
-The Catechism of the Catholic Church explains, "Only in the knowledge of God's plan
+The Catechism of the Catholic Church explains, "Only in the knowledge of God's plan for man can we grasp that sin is an abuse of the freedom that God gives to created persons so that they are capable of loving him and loving one another.62

-Our sexual drive is a God-given gift that has a context for life-giving union for man can we grasp that sin is an abuse of the freedom that God gives to created persons so that they are capable of loving him and loving one another.
 Training our children to understand sin is crucial.
 Through our sins we miss the mark, abuse our freedom, and reject gifts God has bestowed.
 We haven't lived up to the standard of living we are called to in the Ten Commandments, the Two Great Commandments and the Beatitudes, which were given to us by God out of love.
 When we miss the mark and sin, we need to participate in the Sacrament of Reconciliation.
-It is there our Savior forgives us over and over again and we are reconciled with the Church-the community of faith we can harm.
+It is there our Savior forgives us over and over again and we are reconciled with the Church-the community of faith we can harm

-Chapter 6: The Fourth Wall
+The Fourth Wall